Mendota Mdewakanton Dakota Tribal Community

-Mendota Mdewakanton Dakota Tribal Community is a Dakota community centered in Mendota, Minnesota.
-The Mendota Mdewakanton Dakota Tribal Community (MMDTC) is an organization that works to continue Dakota cultural practices and tribal organization.
-Officially formed in 1997, the MMDTC has sought to be a federally recognized tribe by the US Bureau of Indian Affairs, as well as offering community activities such as pow wows, Dakota language and culture classes, and partnership with the Minnesota Historical Society.
+Mendota Mdewakanton Dakota Tribal Community is a Dakhóta community centered in Mendota, Minnesota.
+The Mendota Mdewakanton Dakota Tribal Community (MMDTC) is an organization that works to sustain and cultivate Dakhóta cultural practices, help their enrolled community members, relatives from other communities, the displaced Urban Indian population of the Twin Cities, and exercise tribal governance.
+The MMDTC is not federally recognized, however, it is in the process of seeking federal recognition by the US Bureau of Indian Affairs.
+The community offers activities such as an annual pow wow, spiritual and cultural outlets, teachings and venues, formal Dakota language instruction, and is actively engaged with partnerships and collaborations with sister Dakhóta communities, organizations, and the broader Seven Council Fires diaspora in Minnesota and beyond.

 History

-The Dakota people are the original inhabitants of the land that is now known as Minnesota, specifically centered around the modern day Twin Cities, Mille Lacs Lake, and Minnesota River Valley.
+The Dakhóta people are the original inhabitants of the land that is now known as Minnesota, specifically centered around the modern day Twin Cities, Mille Lacs Lake, and Minnesota River Valley.
 The name "Minnesota" comes from the Dakota "Mni Sota," which was used as the name for the Minnesota River and means "cloudy water," which was then used by settlers as the name for the entire state.
 The Minnesota River has a strong cultural significance for the Dakota people as the place where it joins the Mississippi River, in Saint Paul, Minnesota, is known as Bdóte, which the Dakota people consider to be the place they were created.
 This is close to other important sites to the Dakota people, including Oheyawahi-Pilot Knob and Coldwater Spring.